guidefari/here_hugo/content/playlist/my-week-in-music-fri-08-april-22.md

 {{<spotify album 75ymqIhT7JBEktj4VkxPgs>}}

 Good music is truly timeless, for a 1997 album, this still sounds very fresh.
+A blend of jazz, earthy techno, & drum'n'bass.

 ## Telefone Tel Aviv
 After listening to the the Telefone Tel Aviv version of Stimming's Judith Maria, I went on to binge more of the remixer's tracks, and I was not disappointed.